Restaurant scams in Florence: how to eat well and not get ripped off

 Sant’Ambrogio

 The area around the Sant’Ambrogio market (Piazza Lorenzo Ghiberti, Via dei Macci, Via Ghibellina east of the Bargello) is an authentic food neighbourhood.
 The market has been serving Florentine households since 1873 and the surrounding restaurants, particularly the simpler lunch spots, reflect local rather than tourist pricing.
+It also sits within easy walking distance of Santa Croce, so it is easy to combine a genuine lunch with sightseeing.

 San Niccolò